d3athwarrior/Dell-Inpiron-15-7559-Linux-installation-steps/Arch Installation Steps.md

 6. ~~Add a GUI~~
 7. ~~Post all the above configurations, install Windows alongside arch without breaking the arch installation~~
 8. ~~Need to install a terminal app and see what application I need from the kde-application group~~
-9. Nvvdia hass started to give issues post a driver update, i.e. Black screen.
+9. Nvidia has started to give issues post a driver update, i.e. Black screen.
 Need to investigate.
 Leaving as is right now as I don't really need dGPU on Arch.
 Feel free to investigate and send a PR if you find a fix for this issue.

 ## Issues